AlbanAndrieu/ansible-webmin/README.md

 # ansible-webmin

-A role for creating webmin tasks.
+A role for installing webmin.

 ## Actions